 In addition to the Executive Committee, Sanoma's Board committees include the Audit Committee and the Human Resources Committee.
 The respective charters have been approved by the Board of Directors.
 The committees report regularly to the Board of Directors.

-The members of the committees, except for the members of the Executive Committee, are appointed among the members of the Board of Directors in accordance with the charter of the respective committee.
-The committees are neither decision-making nor executive bodies.
+The members of the committees are appointed among the members of the Board of Directors in accordance with the charter of the respective committee.
+In the Executive Committee, also President and CEO is a member of the Committee independent of his/her membership in the Board of Directors.
+The committees are neither decision-making nor executive hodies